 The student will however be required to satisfy all course and examination requirements for the M.A. program in this department.
 Equivalent courses from other programs may be substituted with the written approval of the regular instructor of the course in question.
 In addition, whichever quarters of the sequence Chin 461, 462, and 463 were not taken for the M.A. must be taken for the Ph.D.

-The student’s post-M.A. course work should be designed, in consultation with his or her advisor, to fill in gaps or strengthen weaknesses in the student’s background, and to establish and develop four fields of special study that he or she will pursue in some depth in preparation for the general examination.
+The student’s post-M.A. course work should be designed, in consultation with his or her advisor, to fill in gaps or strengthen weaknesses in the student’s background, and to establish and develop three fields of special study that he or she will pursue in some depth in preparation for the general examination.
 Upon admission to the program, the student should be prepared to enter courses in modern Chinese at the 500 level, and should have at least two years of Classical Chinese.

 A student who wishes to go directly from the B.A. to the Ph.D. program must present an unusually strong background preparation in the disciplines of literary study or linguistics.
 He or she will be expected in the course of his or her work to satisfy all curriculum requirements for the M.A., and must petition the Department for special permission to by-pass the M.A.